-In the editor, search for content (videos, graphics, images) and drag it into a preset.
-Depending on your configuration, content is contained in various tabs, including the Templates, GFX and Media tabs etc. When the filled preset is ready, drag it either into the group for the main channel of the video wall, or to the shortcuts bar in the show.
+In the editor, search for content and drag it into a preset.
+Depending on your configuration, content is contained in various tabs, including Templates, GFX, Media tabs, etc. When the filled preset is ready, drag it either into the group for the main channel of the video wall, or to the shortcuts bar in the show.

-1. Right-click a preset in the Using the Shortcuts Bar or in the main channel of the video wall.

-2. Click Edit Content to open the Preset Content Editor:
+- 1. Right-click a preset in the Using the Shortcuts Bar or in the main channel of the video wall. - 2.
+Click Edit to open the Preset Content Editor: